alphagov/search-api/README.md

 # Rummager

-Rummager is now primarily based on ElasticSearch.
+Rummager is now primarily based on elasticsearch.

 ## Get started